mllewis/XTMEM/data/README.md

-CODEBOOK FOR XTMEM DATA
+### Codebook for XTMEM data

-experiment_key.csv - The experiments are presented in the paper in a different order than we conducted them.
+`experiment_key.csv` - The experiments are presented in the paper in a different order than we conducted them.
 This file maps the original experiment numbers to the paper numbers, and described the experimental parameters of each experiment.
 It also includes experimental parameters for the set of previous studies by SPSS and XT.

 	* exp - original experiment number.
 	* exp_recoded - experiment number in paper